carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 1. they work with the command line (not a GUI style user interface)
 2. they work with a distributed set of computers (called nodes)

-> # I've never used a server, did I?
+> # I've never used a server, have I?
 >
 > Take a minute and think about which of your daily interactions with a computer may require a
 > remote server or even cluster to provide you with results.